pinnaplasty / prominent ear

 Frequently Asked Questions

-An otoplasty can be done under a local or general anaesthetic.
+A pinnaplasty is usually done under a local anaesthetic although it can also be done under a general anaesthetic if required.
 The operation takes between 1-1.5 hours for both sides.
-The operation is done as a day case and no overnight stay in hospital is required.
+The operation is done as a day case procedure and no overnight stay in hospital is required.

 During the operation, any excess skin behind the ear is removed.
 The cartilage is then exposed and sutures are carefully applied and tied to achieve the appropriate shape of the ear.
 If the cartilage is stiff, such as those found in an adult, it may also need to be scored to reduce its strength.
 If the conchal bowl is deep, then part of it may be removed to reduce its depth and size.
 The wounds are then stitched closed and a special super glue is applied which acts as a dressing.

-Following that, a sweatband should be worn day and night for 2 weeks, then only at night for a further 2 weeks.
+In my practice, no head bandage is used however I do advise that a sweatband or similar be worn day and night for 2 weeks, then only at night for a further 2 weeks.
 This regime will help protect the ears and prevent them from being pulled forward inadvertently.

 Most patients take 2 weeks to fully recover from the surgery and for any swelling and bruising to settle down.
 Strenuous exercise should be avoided for at least 6 weeks and contact sports for at least 8 weeks.

-Your wounds will be checked at 7-10 days, at which point the head bandage and sutures will be removed.
-You will have a further follow up at 3 months to assess the final result
+Your wounds will be checked at 7-10 days.
+The sutures that are used are dissolving in nature so they do not need to be removed.
+You will have a further follow up at 6 weeks and 6 months to assess the final result

 Scarring : The scar that results from an otoplasty lies behind the ear so is hidden.
 This scar is usually red and raised initially but settles very well although in some rare cases, the scar may remain lumpy